JoshData/python-email-validator/README.md

 ### Test addresses

 This library rejects email addresess that use the [Special Use Domain Names](https://www.iana.org/assignments/special-use-domain-names/special-use-domain-names.xhtml) `invalid`, `localhost`, `test`, and some others by raising `EmailSyntaxError`.
-This is to protect your system from abuse: You probably don't want a user to be able to cause an email to be sent to `localhost`.
+This is to protect your system from abuse: You probably don't want a user to be able to cause an email to be sent to `localhost` (although they might be able to still do so via a malicious MX record).
 However, in your non-production test environments you may want to use `@test` or `@myname.test` email addresses.
 There are three ways you can allow this:

 1. Add `test_environment=True` to the call to `validate_email` (see above).
-2. Set `email_validator.TEST_ENVIRONMENT` to `True`.
+2. Set `email_validator.TEST_ENVIRONMENT` to `True` globally.
-3. Remove the special-use domain name that you want to use from `email_validator.SPECIAL_USE_DOMAIN_NAMES`:
+3. Remove the special-use domain name that you want to use from `email_validator.SPECIAL_USE_DOMAIN_NAMES`, e.g.:

 ```python
 import email_validator
 email_validator.SPECIAL_USE_DOMAIN_NAMES.remove("test")
 ```

 It is tempting to use `@example.com/net/org` in tests.
+They are *not* in this library's `SPECIAL_USE_DOMAIN_NAMES` list so you can, but shouldn't, use them.
 These domains are reserved to IANA for use in documentation so there is no risk of accidentally emailing someone at those domains.
-But beware that this library will reject these domain names if DNS-based deliverability checks are not disabled because these domains do not resolve to domains that accept email.
+But beware that this library will nevertheless reject these domain names if DNS-based deliverability checks are not disabled because these domains do not resolve to domains that accept email.
 In tests, consider using your own domain name or `@test` or `@myname.test` instead.

 Internationalized email addresses
 ---------------------------------